Federico Barocci: Mature work in Rome and Urbino

 While Barocci was removed from Rome, the fulcrum of artistic fame and influence, he continued to innovate in his style.
-At some point he may have seen colored chalk/pastel drawings by Correggio, but Barocci's remarkable pastel studies are the earliest examples of the technique to survive.
-In pastels and in oil sketches (another technique he pioneered) Barocci's soft, opalescent renderings evoke the ethereal.
+At some point, he may have seen coloured chalk/pastel drawings by Correggio, but Barocci's remarkable pastel studies are the earliest examples of the technique to survive.
+In pastels and in oil sketches (another technique he pioneered), Barocci's soft, opalescent renderings evoke the ethereal.
 Such studies were part of a complex process Barocci used to complete his altarpieces.
-An organized series of steps leading up to the final product ensured its speed and success in execution.
-Barocci did innumerable sketches: gestural, compositional, figural studies (using models), lighting studies (using clay models), perspective studies, color studies, nature studies, etc. Today, over 2,000 drawings by him are extant.
+An organised series of steps leading up to the final product ensured its speed and success in execution.
+Barocci did innumerable sketches: gestural, compositional, figural studies (using models), lighting studies (using clay models), perspective studies, colour studies, nature studies, etc. Today, over 2,000 drawings by him are extant.
 Every detail of his subsequent cartoons for canvases was worked out in this way.
 A good example is his famed Madonna del Popolo (Uffizi).
-It is a vortex of color and vitality, made possible by the great variety of people, poses, perspectives, natural details, colors, lighting and atmospheric effects.
-There are many surviving drawings for the Madonna del Popolo, from initial sketches to color studies of heads, to the final full size cartoon.
+It is a vortex of colour and vitality, made possible by the great variety of people, poses, perspectives, natural details, colors, lighting and atmospheric effects.
+There are many surviving drawings for the Madonna del Popolo, from initial sketches to colour studies of heads, to the final full-size cartoon.
 Despite this painstaking process, Barocci's genius kept the brushstrokes passionate and liberated, and a spiritual light seems to flicker as a jewel across faces, hands, drapery, and sky.

 Barocci's embrace of the Counter Reformation would shape his long and fruitful career.
 By 1566, he joined a lay order of Capuchins, an offshoot of Franciscans.
 He may have been influenced by Saint Philip Neri, whose Oratorians sought to reconnect the spiritual realm with the lives of everyday people.
-Neri, who was somewhat ambivalent about the accumulating richness of his Santa Maria in Vallicella, commissioned two completed works from Barocci, the pre-eminent artist of these large pious altarpieces: The Visitation (1583-6) and Presentation of the Virgin (1593–94).
+Neri, who was somewhat ambivalent about the accumulating richness of his Santa Maria in Vallicella, commissioned two completed works from Barocci, the pre-eminent artist of these large pious altarpieces: The Visitation (1583–6) and Presentation of the Virgin (1593–94).
 Neri is said to have been moved to ecstasy by Barocci's accomplishment in the former painting, which shows the Virgin and Elizabeth greeting each other.